lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 The name Proof General emphasises that this interface is intended to work with a variety of proof assistants.
 For years it was the only way to use Isabelle, until jEdit came along.
-It still supports Coq and has in the past supported a dozen other tools.
+It still supports Rocq and has in the past supported a dozen other tools.

 ### Isabelle/jEdit